Senan3307/Mini-Project-01---Network-Setup-and-Troubleshooting/README.md

 Press enter then type "no shutdown".

 This has now configured the gigabitEthernet 0/0/0 port with the IP and subnet.
+By configuring this gigabit Ethernet port, it can now become the default gateway for the specific LAN, allowing end devices to know the flow of information.

 <img width="310" alt="Screenshot 2024-09-18 at 16 18 58" src="https://github.com/user-attachments/assets/6dbd752d-475c-4f59-87f2-e216df2295ac">